China puts four more anti-graft activists on trial

 Delk, a second secretary at the U.S. embassy, urged China to release the protesters immediately, lift curbs on their freedom of movement, and guarantee them the protection and freedoms ensured by the country’s international human rights commitments.

-Ding, a lawyer based in Beijing, the capital, was in charge of “organizing and overall coordination” of the movement, while Li, who is unemployed, was “responsible for the collection of information and dissemination of labor”, the notice said.
+Ding, a lawyer based in Beijing, the capital, was in charge of “organising and overall coordination” of the movement, while Li, who is unemployed, was “responsible for the collection of information and dissemination of labour”, the notice said.

 Li’s trial was also adjourned after he dismissed his two lawyers, said one of them, Wang Quanzhang.